gardenlinux/gardenlinux/docs/01_developers/ocm/oci-implementation-specification.md

 ## Reference by tag

 Each OCI artefact has a unique digest, which looks like `sha256:12340abcdef`.
-Objects described in the sections and diagrams above also have digests.
+Objects described in the sections and diagrams from the [HLD](high-level-design.md) also have digests.
 This is not very practical if we want to automate or manually discover the Garden Linux ecosystem.
 Therefore we assign tags to each object.